tobyndockerill/multisite-global-search/readme.txt

 * Fixed: style for results page

 == Upgrade Notice ==

+= 1.2.8 =
+Add support to search multiple keywords regardless of the order.

 = 1.2.7 =
 Include languages files and Romanian language pack.